 - help to ensure that potentially affected and interested community members are able to effectively and constructively participate in the EES and Big Hill assessment processes to make their views known, particularly those who would otherwise be unable or unlikely to participate.

-The next education session is about the EES process for the proposed Kalbar Resources mineral sands mine at Fingerboards in Glenaladale.
+Our final education session concerns the EES process for the proposed Kalbar Resources mineral sands mine at Fingerboards in Glenaladale.

 Lindenow Public Hall